marko2311/rest_api/Cart/README.md

 // Initialize Cart object
 $cart = new Cart([
-  // Can add unlimited number of item to cart 'cartMaxItem'      => 0,
+  // Can add unlimited number of item to carta 'cartMaxItem'      => 0,

   // Set maximum quantity allowed per item to 99 'itemMaxQuantity'  => 99,

-  // Do not use cookie, cart data will lost when browser is closed 'useCookie'        => false,
+  // Do not use cookie, carta data will lost when browser is closed 'useCookie'        => false,
 ]);
 ```